yfractal/blog/blog/2021-07-29-user-level-thread-switch.md

 As this happens so often, hardware designer provides one register for us, it is called `sp` usually.

-Register `ra`'s value only has meaning in current function, when we executed a inner function such as `bar`, the `ra` should have different value.
+Register `ra`'s value only has meaning in current function, when we executed an inner function such as `bar`, the `ra` should have different value.

 It is a temporary register, such registers should be saved by caller.